MicrosoftDocs/azure-stack-docs/azure-stack/hybrid/overview-app-design-considerations.md

 The [*Azure Application Architecture Guide*](https://docs.microsoft.com/azure/architecture/guide) describes a structured approach for designing apps that are scalable, resilient, and highly available.
 The considerations described in the [*Azure Application Architecture Guide*](https://docs.microsoft.com/azure/architecture/guide) equally apply to apps that are designed for a single cloud and for apps that span clouds.

 This article augments the [*Pillars of software quality*](https://docs.microsoft.com/azure/architecture/guide/pillars) discussed in the [*Azure Application*](https://docs.microsoft.com/azure/architecture/guide/) [*Architecture Guide*,](https://docs.microsoft.com/azure/architecture/guide/) focusing specifically on designing hybrid apps.
-In addition, we add a *placement* pillar as hybrid apps aren'tt exclusive to one cloud or one on-premises datacenter.
+In addition, we add a *placement* pillar as hybrid apps aren't exclusive to one cloud or one on-premises datacenter.

 Hybrid scenarios vary greatly with the resources that are available for development, and span considerations such as geography, security, internet access, and other considerations.
 Although this guide can't enumerate your specific considerations, it can provide some key guidelines and best practices for you to follow.
 Successfully designing, configuring, deploying, and maintaining a hybrid app architecture involves many design considerations that might not be inherently known to you.

 This document aims to aggregate the possible questions that might arise when implementing hybrid apps and provides considerations (these pillars) and best practices to work with them.
 By addressing these questions during the design phase, you'll avoid the issues they could cause in production.

 Essentially, these are questions you need to think about before creating a hybrid app.
-To get started, you need to do the following:
+To get started, you need to do the following things:

 - Identify and evaluate the app components.
 - Evaluate app components against the pillars.